-Today's commercial and financial candidates know that they have more control over the job market than ever before.
+Today's candidates know that they have more control over the job market than ever before.
 This means that you'll need a talent acquisition process that accurately showcases your employer brand and makes sure that you stand out from the crowd.

-Here's how you can build a hiring plan that delivers the talent you need this year.
+Here's how you can build a hiring plan that delivers the Talent you need.

 Here at Lucy Walker Recruitment, we believe in the benefits of strategic hiring.